 Svema, or by its proper name, Свема, is a film stock that is relatively unknown here in North America.
 But if you’re a fan of the Film Photography Podcast you will have heard of Svema.
 It would be Svema Foto 200 that first burst onto the FPP scene, and quickly became a favourite film of Leslie Lazenby.
 The name comes from the combination of two Russian words, Светочувствительные Материалы, translated means Photosensitive Materials.
+While Svema collapsed when the Soviet Union died in the 1990s, another Eastern European film manufacture, Astrum, continues the legacy of Svema using some of the old machinery in a new factory in Shostka, Ukraine.
 A film stock I have limited experience with, having shot a couple of rolls beforehand.
 And while those first two rolls I was not too pleased with the results, I now have to say I’m impressed with the images I got through this review.

 Type: Panchromatic B&W

 Film Speed: Box: ASA-100